Nic Belasco: Return to Alaska Aces

 One month later, he returned to the Aces along with Eddie Laure.
 In 2013, he won his 8th championship when the Aces won the 2013 Commissioner's Cup.

 He was then placed in the 2014 expansion draft where the Kia Sorento picked him.
 He practiced with the team, but didn't play any games with them.
 Thus, he was forced into retirement.

 Pasig Sta.
 Lucia Realtors (MPBL)

 Five years after retiring, he returned to playing basketball, this time with the Pasig Sta.
 Lucia Realtors.
 He was 45 years old at this time.
 He played under the "Fil-Am" category.

 Coaching career

 After Kia didn't play him, he became the head coach of the Laguna BUSA Warriors.

 In 2016, he became an assistant coach under Ariel Vanguardia for the Phoenix Pulse Fuel Masters.
 He was tasked with developing their big men, such as Prince Caperal.

 Player profile

-Belasco was one of the many reliable big men in the league during his playing days.
-He was a workhorse inside the paint and is a good shooter from the outside.
-Belasco is also a proven defense specialist.
+Belasco was a big man who played in the league during his career.
+He played inside the paint and also shot from the outside, and was used as a defensive specialist.